bids-standard/bids-specification/src/03-modality-agnostic-files.md

 Each neural recording file should be described by at most one row.
 Relative paths to files should be used under a compulsory `filename` header.
 Exceptions are runs that consist of multiple parts (e.g. `echo-`, `part-`, `split-`).
-Each part that appears as a separate file in the respective subdirectory has to be separately listed on one row each.
+All parts that appear as separate files in the respective subdirectory have to be separately listed on one row each.
 The relative path in the `filename` header should include the field that specifies the parts.
 If acquisition time is included it should be listed under the `acq_time` header.